Morocco sets the stage for Africa’s digital future ahead of continental launchpad event for innovation, Artificial Intelligence (AI) and digital leadership in Marrakech

 GITEX AFRICA Morocco returns for its third year with support from institutional partners: ANRT, Royal Air Maroc, ONCF, OCP, ONDA, AMDIE, ONMT and CGEM.

-For news and updates on GITEX AFRICA Morocco, please visit: www.GITEXAfrica.com.Distributed by APO Group on behalf of GITEX Africa.
+For news and updates on GITEX AFRICA Morocco, please visit: www.GitexAfrica.com.Distributed by APO Group on behalf of KAOUN International.

 Media Contact: